fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

 full_from_sparse(cm.matrix)
 ```

-In order to see which simplices correspond to the columns of the matrix, we use
+In order to see which simplices represent the columns of the matrix, we use
 the command

 ```@example T1